francois-gm/go-kabk/go4-2021-2022-thesis-assignment/README.md

 ### a.m. / p.m.

+Three revolving groups, three blocks of +/- 1h30 to 1h45.

 Presentation of web notions / workshop...

-- François makes a writing exercice.
+1. François makes a writing exercice.
 And will then unpacks focus points of a web page (in 2022), discuss methodology with boilerplates, CSS variables, debugging online, touches upon the *footnotes* specificity of the assignment, and hints on *deploying* on Github Pages.
-- Thomas delves into CSS functions, fluid typography as well as *Markdown*.
+2. Thomas delves into CSS functions, fluid typography as well as *Markdown*.
-- Martijn proposes hands-on exercices on data models / structure.
+3. Martijn proposes hands-on exercices on data models / structure.